-Quick Links: List of American Bean-to-Bar Chocolate Makers, List of Canadian Bean-to-Bar Chocolate Makers, The Raw Chocolate List, Organic & Fair Trade Chocolate List (U.S. & Canada), Soy-Free Chocolate List, Dark Milk Chocolate List, List of Specialty Chocolate Retailers, How to Temper Chocolate, Chocolate Recipes.
+Quick Links: List of American Bean-to-Bar Chocolate Makers, List of Canadian Bean-to-Bar Chocolate Makers, The Raw Chocolate List, Organic & Fair Trade Chocolate List (U.S. & Canada), Soy-Free Chocolate List, Dark Milk Chocolate List, List of Specialty Chocolate Retailers, List of No Cane Sugar Chocolate, How to Temper Chocolate, Chocolate Recipes.

 Friday, August 15, 2014

 What's Your Favourite 85% Chocolate Bar Brand?
 Maybe it's on this list:

 Chocolate.
 It is not all the same.
 And certainly no two brands are alike.
 Each producer uses different ingredients, different processing methods, and cocoa beans from different origins.
 This means that although a group of chocolate bars, such as 85% dark chocolate, all have the same percentages of cacao and sugar, they will taste completely different from one another.

 One cost-conscious chocolate maker might use the less flavourful Forrastero bean to make chocolate, whereas another chocolate maker might use the highly coveted Criollo bean to make fine chocolate.
 And that same fine chocolate maker might use a 72-hour conche method to make chocolate with a smooth texture.
 But an organic chocolate producer may stone-grind the beans for a rougher, less-processed texture.
 And yet all these producers make chocolate bars that appear to be the same on the package because they are simply labelled as milk chocolate, 70% dark, or 85% dark.

 To find your favourite chocolate bar, it is good to conduct regular 'taste and compare' sessions to sort out the differences and discover your favourite brand.